casecpb/KSEA/README.md

 1. Download and install the R programming software [here](https://www.r-project.org/).
 We recommend you have version 3.0.3 or newer installed.
 This app has not been tested on older versions.

 2. Download and install the free R Studio software [here](https://www.rstudio.com/products/rstudio/download/).
 This provides a useful interface for R programming.

+  (This step is optional; if you choose to skip it, steps 3-6 can be done exactly as described within the R program's basic console.)

 3. Open R Studio, and install the Shiny package by typing in the following command into your console, and then hit **Enter**.
 This may take up to a minute for completion.
   ```